-Jay has worked with willow for the past 16 years, specialising in site specific weaving.
-He has extensive experience with projects from country cottages and estates to penthouse roof gardens, working with a number of leading garden designers along the way.
-In recent years he has taken part in Somerset Art weeks and other art groups, producing screens and seating as well as sculptural pieces.
+Jay has worked with willow for over 22 years, specialising in site specific weaving.
+His extensive experience encompasses projects at country cottages and estates to penthouse roof gardens.
+He has worked with a number of leading garden designers.
+In recent years, Jay has taken part in Somerset Art Weeks and other art groups, producing screens and seating as well as sculptural pieces.

-Rachel Poole is an experienced teacher of both adults and children with a broad range of willow skills.
+Rachel is an experienced teacher of both adults and children.
+She has a broad range of willow skills.
 Organic inspired sculpture with willow/bark and contemporary basketry are Rachel’s passion.

-She is a NAFAS qualified area demonstrator, regularly produces work for design/floral magazines and works all over the country teaching her speciality – utilising willow within contemporary floral sculptures and structures.
+She is a NAFAS qualified area demonstrator and regularly produces work for design/floral magazines.
+Rachel works all over the country teaching her speciality – utilising willow within contemporary floral sculptures and structures.

 Sophie has worked in willow for many years and specialises in large-scale sculptures and living willow projects.
-You may have seen the leaping deer on the A303, which she jointly sculpted with Stephan Jennings and the striking Beast of the Blackdown Hills she recently completed near Blagdon Hill.
+You may have seen the leaping deer on the A303, (jointly sculpted with Stephan Jennings) and the striking Beast of the Blackdown Hills near Blagdon Hill.

-Sophie’s work has been featured in many national publications and gardening magazines including Somerset Life.
-She enjoys teaching children and adults of all abilities and takes great pleasure in seeing students that have little or no previous experience of willow, taking home a sculpture they have created.
+Sophie’s work has been featured in many national publications and gardening magazines.
+She enjoys teaching children and adults of all abilities.
+Sophie takes great pleasure in seeing students that have little or no previous experience of willow, taking home a sculpture they have created.

 Sarah is happy to teach, demonstrate and give talks on basketry and willow sculpture.

 Woody has been a willow sculptor for over 12 years.
 His commissions have included 12 ‘treelings’ for Kew Gardens and 6 life size reindeer and Santa sleigh for a major display at Lacock Abbey.